parrt/cs652/projects/smalltalk.md

 1+2 to: myList size do: [:i | ...]
 ```

 The keyword message `to:do:` has lowest precedence and so `myList size` is evaluated and passed as the `to:` parameter.
 Similarly, `1+2` evaluates to 3 and is the receiver of the `to:do:` message.
-When it's unclear to the reader what the president says, use parentheses.
+When it's unclear to the reader what the precedence is, use parentheses.

 ### Class, method syntax